 The six districts are Thrissur, Malappuram, Kozhikode, Wayanad, Kannur and Kasaragod.

-Heavy (7- 11 cm in 24 hours) rainfall is very likely to occur at isolated places in Kerala till July 15.
+Heavy (7- 11 cm in 24 hours) rainfall is very likely to occur at one or two places over Kerala till Sunday.

 The Met department has predicted heavy rainfall in the eastern region of Malabar.

 A red alert indicates heavy to extremely heavy rains of over 20 cm in 24 hours, while orange alert means very heavy rains from 6 cm to 20 cm of rain.
 A yellow alert means heavy rainfall between 6 to 11 cm.

 Incessant rains have wreaked havoc in northern Kerala in the last few days with rivers overflowing in parts of Kasaragod, Kozhikode and Wayanad districts necessitating shifting of people to shelters.

 As many as 427 people, including two pregnant women, seven children and one differently-abled person, have been shifted to eight rehabilitation camps opened in Wayanad district, official sources said.

 Heavy rains were reported in the northernmost district of Kasaragod where Tejaswini and Madhuvahini rivers have been overflowing since early this week causing flooding in many parts of the district.

 The Malappuram district authorities have issued a warning that water levels in Punnapuzha, Karakodan and Kalakkan rivers are likely to increase as heavy downpour has been reported in Gudalur and Nadukani region in the western ghats.